Ironchip-Security/Ironchip-Windows-Logon/README.md

      <img alt="Configure alias" src="./assets/configure-alias.png" width="550"/>
    </p>

-## Compatibility with Older Versions
+## Open SSL
-Starting from `v2.2.0`, communications have been migrated from *Schannel* to *OpenSSL*, improving compatibility with older Windows versions (primarily targeting Windows 8, though not limited to it).
+Starting from `v2.2.0`, communications have been migrated from *Schannel* to *OpenSSL*, improving compatibility with older Windows versions (primarily targeting Windows 8, though not limited to it) while ensuring TLS 1.3.

 However, since our backend uses an SSL certificate signed by **Let’s Encrypt**, and Let’s Encrypt’s root certificate was **not included in Windows default trusted CA store until Windows 10**, users running earlier versions of Windows will need to manually add the Let’s Encrypt root certificate to their trusted certificate authorities.